 IRS Reporting & Compliance

 Form 1098-T is an informational only tax document that is issued to students for the purpose of determining eligibility for education tax credits.
 The information on the form is also filed with the Internal Revenue Service (IRS).
-The university provides the form to each student who is a U.S. citizen or permanent resident with qualified tuition expenses during the reporting year.
+The university provides the form to each student who is a U.S. citizen or permanent resident with payments of qualified tuition plus related expenses received during the calendar year.
 The form is delivered through traditional mail unless one of the following exceptions applies:

 - Student consented for electronic delivery before January 1 (view more about the paperless option below),

 - Student is a non-resident alien, unless specifically requested, or